SuLab/Applied-Bioinformatics/Configuration.md

-This file contains instructions for how to install Command line, R, and Jupyter Notebook (using Anaconda, includes Python 3) to then configure for R all on your computer.
+This file contains instructions for how to install Command line, R, and Jupyter Notebook (using Anaconda, includes Python 3) all on your personal computer.
 Instructions are provided for MacOS and Windows 10.
-If you do not have access to a MacOS and Windows 10 computer, contact the course instructors. </br>
+If you do not have access to a MacOS or Windows 10 computer, contact the course instructors. </br>

-*Encounter a problem with installation that conflict with the instructions below?
+*Encounter a problem that conflicts with the instructions below?
 Submit it as an 'Issue'*
 ![Github Issue](https://github.com/sabahzero/SuLab-Projects/blob/master/Images/AB-Issue.png)